EASYNETY/1ta/docs/features/help/help-feature-completion-guide.md

 Implement the missing pages in the following order:

-1. Complete the "Getting Started" section first
+1. ✅ Complete the "Getting Started" section - COMPLETED
-   - Setting Up Your Account
+   - ✅ Setting Up Your Account - Implemented

-2. Implement the "Courses" section
+2. ✅ Implement the "Courses" section - COMPLETED
-   - Accessing Course Materials
+   - ✅ Accessing Course Materials - Implemented
-   - Tracking Your Progress
+   - ✅ Tracking Your Progress - Implemented

 3. Complete the "Attendance" section
    - Marking Attendance